 5. Make it 3D.

-“To give it three-dimensionality, I need to add value, color, and texture,” Nugent says.
-If you’re using Adobe Fresco, you can select an airbrush for the base tone, and then go over the area again with a smaller brush to create more shadow.
+“To give it three-dimensionality, I need to add value, colour and texture,” Nugent says.
+If you’re using Adobe Fresco, you can select an airbrush for the base tone and then go over the area again with a smaller brush to create more shadow.
 “Areas that are left unshaded will look like rim light or reflected light on the object,” Nugent says.
 “As a sketcher, my goal is not necessarily to achieve hyperrealism but to translate the complexity that we see all around us into symbols that are understood and accepted.”
-You might add pencil shading, cross hatching, or other details that give your dolphin the appearance of volume and weight.
+You might add pencil shading, cross hatching or other details that give your dolphin the appearance of volume and weight.

 Explore an ocean of possibility with Fresco.

 In addition to the convenience of using layers and opacity adjustments (and never having to use an eraser), Fresco gives you live brushes that look and behave like real paint.
-Experiment with Fresco to render your dolphin in oil paint or watercolor.
+Experiment with Fresco to render your dolphin in oil paint or watercolour.
 Then try your hand at some other sea creatures, like fish or sharks.
 Or step onto land and paint a person or a horse.